freedombox/FreedomBox/ugly_hacks/santiago.rst

 Our Cheats
 ----------

 Right now, we're cheating.
+There's no discovery.
 We start by pairing boxes, exchanging both box-specific PGP keys and Tor Hidden Service IDs.
 This allows boxes to trust and communicate with one another, regardless of any adverserial interference.
 Or, rather, any adverserial interference will be obvious and ignorable.

 Message Exchange
 ----------------